siriusastrebe/syc/README.md

 You can have multiple watchers on the same variable, but only one verifier per instance of Syc.sync().

-*Hint*: `change.change` can be modified within the verifying function and whatever value contained in it when the verifier returns will be used. **Warning**: Careful when making modifications to `change.change`.
-When it references an existing object, and modifications to change.result will reflect even if the verifier returns false.
+*Note*: `change.change` can be modified by the callback for the verifying function and whatever value `change.change` contains when the verifier returns will be used. **Warning**: Careful when making modifications to `change.change`.
+When it references an existing object, changes will reflect even on that object even if the verifier returns false.

-## Helper Functions (Client and Server Side)

-    Syc.Paths(source, destination)

-Returns a nested list of the list of property names from one object to another.

-    Syc.Ancestors(object)

-Returns a list of ancestors

-    Syc.Type(value)

-The built in function Syc uses to determine the variable type of a value.

 - - -
 This library is a work in progress.